ethangraham2001/ba5-summaries/markdown/cs323-final.md

 We get a reasonable read cost and low seek cost, but the small amount of metadata requires extra reads for indirect/double indirect access.

+***Example:***

+Suppose we have a 4KB file size.

+If we access through direct pointers, maximum file size allocation is 4KB.

+If we access through 3-level indexing, we need end up with 4KB.

+- A triple indirect pointer
+- A double indirect pointer
+- An indirect block
+- the 4KB data block.

+Reading data requires 5 blocks to traverse the tree.

+# Week 13: Journaling

+We start by recalling file systems, and introducing some implementation.

+## File Operation: Reading from a File

+Firstly, we know that the inode of `/` *(root)* is 2.
+When we call `open("/cs323/w13/", O_RDONLY)`, what we do is traverse the directory tree until we get to the inode "w13.
+We then read the inode, perform a permission check, and return a file descriptor.
+Then for each subsequent `read()`,

+- read inode
+- read appropriate data block *(depends on offset)*
+- Update lass access time in inode metadata
+- Update file offset in in-memory open file table for the file descriptor.

+## File Operation: Writing to a File

+Again, we must open the file before we can perform any actions.
+In this case, we call `open("/cs323/w13", O_WRONLY)`.
+When we write, we may need to allocate new blocks!
+This means that each write can generate up to five I/O operations:

+1. Reading the free data block bitmap
+2. Writing the free data block bitmap
+3. Reading the file's inode
+4. Writing the file's inode to include a pointer to the new block
+5. Writing the new data block

+If the directory is full, we must allocate new blocks.

+## Performance

+### Characterizing Performance

+We can define performance based on some of the following metrics

+- Number of I/O operations
+- Speed of individual I/O operation
+- Impact on one program
+- Impact on all programs

+The key metrics are:

+- Latency
+- Throughput
+- I/O operations per second ***(IOPS)***

+### Improving Performance

+- **Caching:** Avoid unnecessary operations
+- **Batching:** Group operations to increase throughput *(could increase latency)* and delay idempotent operations *(doesn't change after the first application)*
+- **Add a level of indirection:** Maintain some nice abstraction, enables performance optimization.

+#### Block Cache

+When an OS reads the associated block of an inode many times, it may be cached in the ***file system buffer cache***.
+This is a map `{ (inode, block_offset): page_frame }`.
+The `read()` can return without performing disk I/O.

+This cache sits in memory wherever there is free space.
+This can utilize all unused memory in newer systems.

+This being said, caching blocks does affect data persistence *(we can lose data)*.
+Caching works great for `read()`s, but it gets tricky for `write()`s.
+We can write synchronously, but as we discuss in a paragraph lower down, this isn't good for performance. *(ideally we want to delay writes and perform them asynchronously )*.
+We come back to this in crach consistency.

+#### Batching Operations

+I/O is high latency with limited concurrency.
+Idea is to batch operations together, allowing for fewer memory operations but that each have large sizes.
+This is possible when consecutive blocks on disk belong to the same inode.

+We introduce the notion of disk fragmentation, which is a metric that describes the fraction of inode content on non-consecutive disk locations.

+#### Delaying Operations

+A process needs to block on a `read()` as it must wait for the data to be available to it.
+We don't need to do this for writes.
+The idea is to delay all write operations, performing them asynchronously and reorder them to maximize throughput.
+The tradeoff is that content will be lost if the OS crashes - this is because memory operations aren't immediately commited to main memory.

+## Crash Consistency

+We start by illustrating with an example why consistency in the event of a crash is important.

+### Example: Updating a Block in a File System

+Suppose we append a new data block to a file.

+- We add this block `D2`
+- We then update the associated `inode`
+- We then update the data bitmap

+Note that these are all individual writes to the file system.
+If a crash happens between any of these operations, the file system will be corrupted.
+This could mean any of the following, bearing in mind that the writes could be executed out of order.

+- Inconsistent data/metadata structures *(we write data, but we've given the file system no way to access it by updating metadata)*
+- Inconsistent bitmap state *(marks block as free when it isn't)*
+- Inconsistent Data *(if the inode and bitmap updates succeed but the data isn't written to disk)*

+Our goal, ultimately, is to ***atomically*** move file system from one consistent state to anoher consistent state.

+### Possible Consistency Solution: File System Checker

+After a certain number of mount operations, or after a crash, check the consistency of the file system.
+This can perform hundreds of consistency checks across different fields, including but not limited to

+- Do superblocks match?
+- Is the filesystem size "reasonable"
+- Are link count equal to the number of directories?

+The program `fsck()` has been around since the old UNIX days, and is an example of a file system checker.
+Severity of file system corruption led to the phrase "fsck'ed".

+To summarize: Given a file system in consistent state A and a set of writes, check the resulting state B for correctness.

+### Possible Consistency Solution: Journaling

+The goal here is to limit the amount of work required after a crash, and to get correct state instead of just consistent state.

+The approach that we take is to turn muliple disk updates into a single write.
+To implement this, we *write ahead* a short note to a *log* specifying any changes that will be made to the file system's data structures.
+If a crash occurs while updating these aforementioned data structures, we can consult the log to determine what fscked up, and what to do.
+This prevents us from having to rescan the while disk.

+We keep a logbook to maintain significant events, decisions or changes in course.
+This basically keeps an archive of the state of the file system at different points in time.
+We can reference this when something goes wrong.

+This journal is stored in a special area on disk that stores data in a write-ahead fashion.
+We call it write-ahead logging.

+Journaling uses the transactions' atomicity to provide crash consistency *(recall cs307)*.

+## Principles of Transactions

+We spoke about the three rules of atomicity at the cache-level in cs307 that were *borrowed* from databases and file systems.
+There is an additional rule that is applied to file systems.

+1. Atomic: all or nothing
+2. Consistent: Brings the system from one correct state to another
+3. Isolated: Actions, from their point of view, appear to be the only entity accessing the resources; they never interfere with each other.
+4. Durable: Once completed, effects are persistent.

+We call these **ACID** principles sometimes because catchy.

+## Modern File Systems

+Multi-level indexing was introduced back in early UNIX days.
+The early 1990s saw the introduction of log-structures file systems.
+The insight was that because of caching and increased memory sizes, most I/O is mainly writes - not reads.

+Today, modern file systems leverage ideas from log-structures file systems for metadata operations.
+An example is ext4 on linux.

+### Log Structured File System - Philosophy

+Instead of adding a log to the existing disk, use an entire disk as a log.
+In here, we buffer all updated *(including metadata)* into an in-memory segment.
+When a segment is full, write the disk in a long sequential transfer to unusued parts of the disk.
+We never overwrite existing data - only write a set of data blocks or segmets to a free location.
+This improves disk throughput.